trafficland/augment-sbt/README.md

 Creates RPM targeting CentOS for Play projects using the sbt-native-packager plugin underneath.

+##### DebugPlugin

+Adds javaOptions to the run task as well as test and it scopes for debugging forked JVMs.
+Two system properties be set to control the debug options:
++ `augment.debug.port` The port the JVM listens on
++ `augment.debug.wait` Whether to wait for a debugger to connect before starting the task

 ##### GeneratorsPlugin

 A convenience plugin for adding several of the generator plugins: AppInfoPlugin, BuildInfoPlugin,